 What additional foundations have contributed to the Literary Arts Fund so far?

-Adrian Brinkerhoff Poetry Fund of the Sidney E. Frank Foundation, Houston Endowment, Jerome Foundation, and McKnight Foundation.
+Adrian Brinkerhoff Poetry Fund of the Sidney E. Frank Foundation, Barr Foundation, Barbara and Amos Hostetter, Houston Endowment, Jerome Foundation, and McKnight Foundation.

 My foundation is interested in contributing to the Literary Arts Fund.
 How can I learn more?

-The Literary Arts Fund is grateful for additional contributions from foundations new to the literary arts field in support of its efforts.
+The Literary Arts Fund is grateful for additional contributions from foundations in support of its efforts.
 Please email giving@literaryartsfund.org to learn more.

 What is the Literary Arts Funders Collaborative?